-[City] during work hours.
-[If independence or objectivity is impaired in fact or appearance, the City Auditor will disclose the details of the impairment to the Committee.] - § 2-10-5 CREATION OF COMMITTEE; DUTIES; POWERS; MEMBERSHIP. - (A) The "Accountability in Government Oversight Committee" is created [and shall oversee the City Auditor and the Inspector General].
-The [independent] Committee shall consist of five members who are residents of the [eity] [City.
-To be independent in fact and appearance, the Committee must be free from conflicts of interest] and [who are] not employed by the [eity] [City], or in a direct contractual relationship or similar business relationship with the [eity] [City].
-[No member of the immediate family of the Office of Internal Audit or the Office of Inspector General personnel shall be a member of the Committee.]
-At least one Committee member shall be a [CPA] [Certified Public Accountant or Certified Internal Auditor], at least one Committee member shall have a law enforcement or law background and at least one Committee member shall be a professional management consultant.
-The Mayor and one [City] Councilor appointed annually by the [City] Council President shall be nonvoting ex officio members[.
-The Mayor and the
+§ 2-10-5 CREATION OF COMMITTEE; DUTIES; POWERS; MEMBERSHIP.

+(A) The "Accountability in Government Oversight Committee" is created and shall oversee the City Auditor and the Inspector General.
+The independent Committee shall consist of five members who are residents of the City.
+To be independent in fact and appearance, the Committee must be free from conflicts of interest and not employed by the City, or in a direct contractual relationship or similar business relationship with the City.
+No member of the immediate family of the Office of Internal Audit or the Office of Inspector General personnel shall be a member of the Committee.
+At least one Committee member shall be a Certified Public Accountant or Certified Internal Auditor, at least one Committee member shall have a law enforcement or law background and at least one Committee member shall be a professional management consultant.
+The Mayor and one City Councilor appointed annually by the City Council President shall be nonvoting ex officio members and may attend or send a designee to the Committee meetings where reports for publication are discussed.
+The Committee may request the attendance of other City personnel, auditees, or investigated parties.

-- appointed Councilor] [and] may [attend or] send [a] designee[s] to the Committee meetings [where reports for publication are discussed].
-The [committee] [Committee] may request the attendance of other city personnel[,] [or] auditees[, or investigated parties]. - (B) As vacancies on the Committee occur, the [City] Council and Mayor shall alternatively appoint new members with the [City] Council making the first appointment.
-All appointments shall be subject to [City] Council approval.
-The existing Committee members may make recommendations to the Mayor and [City] Council for candidates to fill vacancies on the Committee.
-If either the Mayor or [City] Council fails to name a replacement Committee member within 45 days of the vacancy, then the other body shall make the appointment.
+(B) As vacancies on the Committee occur, the City Council and Mayor shall alternatively appoint new members with the City Council making the first appointment.
+All appointments shall be subject to City Council approval.
+The existing Committee members may make recommendations to the Mayor and City Council for candidates to fill vacancies on the Committee.
+If either the Mayor or City Council fails to name a replacement Committee member within 45 days of the vacancy, then the other body shall make the appointment.
 The Committee members shall be appointed for staggered terms of three years unless an appointment is to fill a vacancy.
 An appointment to fill a vacancy shall be for the unexpired term.
 Terms shall begin on the first day of September.
-The Committee members shall elect the Committee Chair annually. - (C) [Any Committee member may be removed from office by an affirmative vote of two-thirds of the Committee after due notice if such member has missed three consecutive meetings or has been absent from more than fifty percent (50%) of the meetings held during any twelve consecutive months. - (D) Any Committee member may be removed from office by an affirmative vote of two-thirds of the Committee after due notice if such member has violated any law, regulation or charter provision, or for other good cause such as the intentional failure to carry out the duties of the Committee. - (E)] The Committee shall meet at least four times per year, but may also meet monthly or upon the call of the [Committee] Chair or a majority of its members. - [(F)] [(D)] Committee members shall not receive compensation for their service.
-Voting members of the Committee shall not serve on any other city board, commission or task force.
+The Committee members shall elect the Committee Chair annually.

+(C) Any Committee member may be removed from office by an affirmative vote of twothirds of the Committee after due notice if such member has missed three consecutive meetings or has been absent from more than fifty percent (50%) of the meetings held during any twelve consecutive months.

+(D) Any Committee member may be removed from office by an affirmative vote of twothirds of the Committee after due notice if such member has violated any law, regulation or charter provision, or for other good cause such as the intentional failure to carry out the duties of the Committee.

+(E) The Committee shall meet at least four times per year, but may also meet monthly or upon the call of the Committee Chair or a majority of its members.

+(F) Committee members shall not receive compensation for their service.
+Voting members of the Committee shall not serve on any other City board, commission or task force.

-[(G)] [(E)] The Chief Administrative Officer and the Director of Council Services or their [respective] designee[s] may attend all Committee meetings [where reports for publication are discussed].
+(G) The Chief Administrative Officer and the Director of Council Services or their respective designee may attend all Committee meetings where reports for publication are discussed.

-[(H)] [(F)] If an Official is the subject of an investigation, then the ex officio members or their designees, shall be recused from all meetings where that particular investigation is being discussed and [they] shall not have access to the investigative file during the pending investigation.
+(H) If an Official is the subject of an investigation, then the ex officio members or their designees, shall be recused from all meetings where that particular investigation is being discussed and shall not have access to the investigative file during the pending investigation.